Jm-Paunlagui/Jm-Paunlagui/README.md

     <img src="https://user-images.githubusercontent.com/95494414/188888596-82bd147a-0398-41c6-8167-166137df689f.png" align="center" alt="banner-jm" />
 </p> -->

 ### 👋 Hi, I'm Jm and I'm a Computer Science Student at City College of Calamba.
-My current focus is to master Python and Javascript
+My current focus is to build our capstone project.

-### 🔭 Looking forward to build an AI/Deep learning model that could help with the aim of improving accessibility and independence for the visually impaired
+### 🔭 Looking forward to build an AI/Deep Learning Model with the aim of improving accessibility and independence for the visually impaired

 ### 😄 Pronouns: he/him/his